veracruz-project/icecap/README.md

 IceCap supports Armv8.

-Note that we intentionally use different platform names than seL4. seL4 has the notion of a `KernelPlatform` (e.g. `bcm2711` for the Raspberry Pi 4).
+Note that we intentionally use different platform names than the seL4 kernel. seL4 has the notion of a `KernelPlatform` (e.g. `bcm2711` for the Raspberry Pi 4).
 Our platforms may eventually become more specific than those named by seL4.

 - `virt`: A minimal, made-up platform emulated by QEMU with `qemu-system-aarch64 -M virt`